mohindar99/GoogleKeep_Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description :

+This project was developed by keeping the mechanism of the google keep in the mind .
+Moreover it has all the required functionality of the google keep which can be used as a remainder.
+I have also used some material UI based components for better styling of the project.

-## Available Scripts
+## Scripts
+Install the dependencies of the project by running the command "npm install" in the terminal .

-In the project directory, you can run:
+then in the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\